-It is recognised that the onerous nature of regular night time shift work has a greater impact on individuals with advancing age3.
-The appeal therefore of regular night time working by ACCPs with advancing age is likely to wane.
-However, it must also be recognised that critical care is a 24 hour per day, 7 day per week specialty and critical care units are faced with the challenge of supplying appropriately skilled individuals across the 24-hour period.
-In order to deliver a sustainable career for ACCPs whilst also delivering an appropriate skill-mix, we encourage open dialogue between unit clinical leads, consultant ACCP supervisors or lead ACCPs and ACCPs aged over 55 on what constitutes an appropriate working pattern with advancing age4.
-This must be tailored to the physical and psychological needs of the ACCP, however units must ensure consistency and fairness to all ACCPs who work within their unit.
+It is recognised that the onerous nature of regular nighttime shift work has a greater impact on individuals with advancing age2.
+The appeal therefore of regular nighttime working by ACCPs with advancing age is likely to wane.
+However, it must also be recognised that critical care is a 24 hour per day, 7 day per week specialty and critical care units are faced with the challenge of supplying appropriately skilled individuals from across the multidisciplinary team for the 24-hour period.

+To deliver a sustainable career for ACCPs whilst also delivering an appropriate skill-mix, we encourage open dialogue between unit clinical lead/directors, consultant supervisors or lead ACCPs and ACCPs aged over 55 on what constitutes an appropriate working pattern with advancing age3.
+This must be tailored to the physical and psychological needs of the ACCP; however, units must ensure consistency and fairness for all ACCPs who work within their unit.